flyfy1/flyfy1.github.com/README.md

 ## My Convention

 - the posts listing on the index page (i.e., the frontpage), are tagged with `front-page`
+- in each page / post, there should be a `lang` property.
+It's useless right now, but I guess it would be useful in future

 ## Commands